s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 The next two lines are a little bit tricky.
 If you take a look at how we defined our compilation targets for both C and assembler source files, you will notice that we used the `-MMD` parameter.
 This parameter instructs the `gcc` compiler to create a dependency file for each generated object file.
 A dependency file defines all of the dependencies for a particular source file.
 These dependencies usually contain a list of all included headers.
 We need to include all of the generated dependency files so that make knows what exactly to recompile in case a header changes.

 ```
-$(ARMGNU)-ld -T $(SRC_DIR)/linker.ld -o kernel7.elf  $(OBJ_FILES)
+$(ARMGNU)-ld -T $(SRC_DIR)/linker.ld -o kernel8.elf  $(OBJ_FILES)
 ```

-We use the `OBJ_FILES` array to build the `kernel7.elf` file.
+We use the `OBJ_FILES` array to build the `kernel8.elf` file.
 We use the linker script `src/linker.ld` to define the basic layout of the resulting executable image (we will discuss the linker script in the next section).

 ```
-$(ARMGNU)-objcopy kernel7.elf -O binary kernel7.img
+$(ARMGNU)-objcopy kernel8.elf -O binary kernel8.img
 ```

-`kernel7.elf` is in the [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format.
+`kernel8.elf` is in the [ELF](https://en.wikipedia.org/wiki/Executable_and_Linkable_Format) format.
 The problem is that ELF files are designed to be executed by an operating system.
-To write a bare-metal program, we need to extract all executable and data sections from the ELF file and put them into the `kernel7.img` image.
+To write a bare-metal program, we need to extract all executable and data sections from the ELF file and put them into the `kernel8.img` image.
+The trailing `8` denotes ARMv8 which is a 64-bit architecture.
+This filename tells the processor to boot into 64-bit mode.

 ### The linker script